gabemorris12/mechanism/readme.md

 The cam's angular velocity is 2*pi radians per second.
 Show the SVAJ diagram as well as the cam's profile.
 Size the cam for a roller follower with a radius of 1/2" with a maximum pressure angle of 30 degrees.
-Also size the cam for a flat faced follower using a conservative approach.
+Also size the cam for a flat faced follower.
 Get an animation for both a roller/flat faced follower.
 Finally, save the coordinates of the profile to a text file and show the steps for creating a part in SolidWorks.

 ## Solution